nicolasbeauvais/blog/posts/2021-11-29-silently-validating-a-laravel-request.md

 send a payload to the endpoint, I do not want to the API response to contains exactly how to correct a wrong payload.

-After some digging I found out that the `FormRequest` class has a `failedValidation` method that throw a `ValidationException`, caught by the Laravel exception handler to create the default 422 response with the error bag.
+After some digging, I found out that the `FormRequest` class has a `failedValidation` method that throw a `ValidationException`, caught by the Laravel exception handler to create the default 422 response with the error bag.